moh3a/.dotfiles/README.md

 # replace `~` with .config file path
 ```

-- for cmd, add `./oh-my-posh.lua` to the clink scripts directory
+- for cmd, add `./oh-my-posh.lua` or `./starship.lua` to the [clink](https://chrisant996.github.io/clink/clink.html) scripts directory
 - for powershell, add the following line to your `$PROFILE` (`Microsoft.PowerShell_profile.ps1`):

 ```powershell